igorwolfs/acoustic-processing-hw/README.md

 With a max CLK frequency of about 400 MHz it can operate around the lowest DDR3 speed class.

+#### KSZ9031RN-Ethernet
+Often used in open-source boards together with the ECP5U.

+- RGMII interface operating at 125 MHz
+- Differential pair needs to be tightly matched, offset calibration between pairs is performed.
+- 4-pair RJ45 with intergrated magnetics (HR911130A)

 #### Micron-DDR3 PHY
 Anticipated was that around lower DDR3-speed classes (300 MHz, $\lambda = \frac{c}{300e6 * \sqrt{4.1}} = 50 cm$), delay-matching becomes less of an issue and higher ECP5U rise and fall times increase tolerance margin for the 50 ohm single-ended / 100 ohm differential impedance requirements.